 - Select any chat to review and delete large files or unnecessary videos.

-Yes, you can.
-If you find a photo important, just open it in WhatsApp and use the share or save option.
-The image will move into your phone’s gallery, and it stays there permanently.
+Yes.
+If you receive something important, simply open it and use the share or save option.
+It will be added to your phone’s gallery.